mwakad/NLP-models-for-twitter-sentiment-analysis--google-and-apple-products-/README.md

 **Temporal Analysis:** Incorporate time-series analysis to track sentiment trends over time, especially around product launches or major company announcements, to identify immediate public reactions.

 ## Next Steps
-1. Deploy the FastAPI backend to a Cloud Service.
+1. Deploy the streamlit deployment app to a Cloud Service.

 2. Incorporate real-time Tweet streaming via the X API to stream tweets filtered by keywords.

 3. Build a Tableau Dashboard to visualize sentiment and product trends in real-time to support data-informed decisions.

-4. Experiment with Transfer Learning by leveraging pretrained transformers for NLP, such as BERT.

-5. Retrain the deployed models with the latest tweet data to promote progressive accuracy improvement and advancements.
+4. Retrain the deployed models with the latest tweet data to promote progressive accuracy improvement and advancements.